 NBCF publicly releases a world first, an independent evaluation of the impact of its program of breast cancer research called the Health Economics Research Group (HERG) Evaluation Report.
 Conducted by Brunel University in the UK, the HERG Report found that NBCF-funded research has had significant impact in key areas such as policy and decision making, development of new drugs and diagnostics, changes in clinical practice and gains in health and quality of life for women and men affected by breast cancer.

-Robyn has had a successful career as a PR personality in Queensland directing g and editing magazines as Women’s Weekly, the Carousel Magazine, Women Love Tech and Game Changers.
+Robyn has had a successful career as a PR personality in Queensland directing and editing magazines such as Women’s Weekly, the Carousel Magazine, Women Love Tech and Game Changers.

 During her years as an editor and publisher, Robyn published many stories including cover stories profiling women with breast cancer and was actively involved in promoting the work of NBCF, particularly in October.

 One of the many stories she published was far more personal.
 It was the story of her mother, Dr Jacqueline Kerr, who has been affected by breast cancer and has remained involved with NBCF for many years raising awareness for breast cancer research for more than ten years.

 NBCF’s ‘Circle of 10’ is a philanthropic initiative that brings together a group of influential women who are passionate about raising funds for breast cancer research.
 The group select a NBCF breast cancer research project to be funded over two years, helping to accelerate leading Australian breast cancer research to stop deaths from breast cancer and leave a legacy for future generations.